Complete Art of

 Grips and lock (aka Gata Harammba) in angampora is an area that clearly set the art part from many others in the world.
 Over the years this area has proven to be one of the most deadly and practical techniques to be taught in the angam maduwa (in the dojo).
 It requires both strength and skill with the addition of extensive training in or to execute perfectly and effectively.

 Different kinds of gripping and grappling techniques exist to counter different sorts of assaults.
 Those that are specifically used to neutralize an enemy who may strike with hand, foot, knife, sword… ect…

 In reverse, the counters attack/releasing technique for a grip or a lock is also taught as a separate area of study under grips and locks.

 Knowledge of Pressure points

-Attacking specific pressure points of the body of an opponent’s is another deadly technique in angampora.
+Attacking specific pressure points of the body of an opponent’s (aka “Maru Kala”) is another deadly technique in angampora.
 This is known as “Maru kalawa”, can be called the “Art of Death”.
-But this art it not taught by the master to every student.
-Only the most trusted and experienced students are taught after extensive ceremonies offered to the god Rawana, god Katharagama and taking 7 oaths.
+But this at it not taught by the master to every student.
+Only the most trusted and experienced students re-taught after extensive ceremonies offered to the god Rawana, and taking 7 oaths.

-A knowledge of lunar calendar is essential in order to use this art effectively.
+A knowledge of astrology is essential in order to use this art effectively.
 The art speaks of 107 major pressure point of the body, and 12 deadly ones.

 Take-downs & Wrestling

-Pora Harammba is also a practical aspect of Angampora that deals with the real-world execution of take downs, wrestling and ground fighting techniques our ancestors used in the battle ground and Pora harammba requires good skill in techniques and enormous physical stamina.
+Take-downs & wrestling (aka Pora Harammba) is also a practical aspect of Angampora that deals with the real-world execution of take-downs, wrestling and ground fighting techniques our ancestors used in the battle ground and Pora harammba required good skills in techniques and enormous physical stamina.